kewisch/ical.js/README.md

-# jsical - Javascript parser for rfc5545
+# ical.js - Javascript parser for rfc5545

 This is a library to parse the iCalendar format defined in [rfc5545](http://tools.ietf.org/html/rfc5545), as well as similar formats like